Bosniaks: Ottoman Empire

 Additionally, the Ottoman rule affected the ethnic and religious makeup of Bosnia and Herzegovina.
 A large number of Bosnian Catholics retreated to the still unconquered Catholic regions of Croatia, Dalmatia, and Slavonia, at the time controlled by the Republic of Venice and the Habsburg Monarchy, respectively.
 To fill depopulated areas in the northern and western Eyalet of Bosnia, the Ottomans encouraged the migration of large numbers of hardy, skilled settlers from Serbia and Herzegovina.
-Many of these settlers were Vlachs.
+Many of these settlers were Latin-speaking Vlachs that would come to adopt Slavic speech.
 Most of them were members of the Eastern Orthodox Church.
 Before the Ottoman conquest, that church had very few members in the Bosnian lands outside Herzegovina and the eastern strip of the Drina valley; there is no definite evidence of any Orthodox church buildings in central, northern, or western Bosnia before 1463.
 With time, most of the Vlach population adopted a Serb identity.

 The majority of the converts adopted Islam through a regular conversion process.
 Generally, historians agree that the Islamization of the Bosnian population was not the result of violent methods of conversion but was, for the most part, peaceful and voluntary.
-The people subjected to the process were the native Bosnians, as well as the settled Vlachs, a nomadic Eastern Orthodox Christians, mostly ethnic Serbs.
-The percentage of Vlachs was somewhat lower than that of native Bosnians.
-However, Srećko Matko Džaja wrote that their share was so high that the thesis on continuity with the medieval Bosnian society is groundless.
-The literary work of the Bosnian Muslims doesn't contain any tradition of identity with the Bosnian medieval period, which shows the discontinuity of the Bosnian Muslim society with the medieval Bosnian society.
+Drawing on the work of Bosnian scholar Adem Handžić who showed that not only old-stock Bosnians contributed to the Islamic conversions but also the settled Vlachs, Srećko Matko Džaja argues that while their number was lower than that of the native Bosnians it was still high enough to call into question the well-known thesis of a perfect continuity of the emerging Bosnian Muslim population with a supposed medieval Bosnian "Bogomil" past.
+Dzaja however stops short of offering any quantitative data as to the Vlach admixture.

 The early converts through the devshirme system in the first decades after the Ottoman conquest were the sons of the Bosnian medieval nobility.
 However, as the Ottoman frontier moved north and west and the privileges of the Vlachs were abolished, they, too, were subjected to the devshirme.
 The regular converts, however, had a much greater share in the total Bosnian Muslim population.

 Ottoman records show that on many occasions, the devshirme practice was voluntary in Bosnia and Herzegovina.
 For example, the 1603–4 levies from Bosnia and Albania imply that such youths and their families attempted to include themselves amongst those selected.
 Of the groups sent from Bosnia, unusually, 410 children were Muslims, and only 82 were Christians.
 This was due to the so-called "special permission" granted in response to the request by Mehmed II, which made Bosnia the only area from which Muslim boys were taken.
 These children were called "poturoğulları" (Bosnian Muslim boys conscripted for the janissary army).
 They were taken only into service under bostancıbaşı, in the palace gardens.